Anti-Pakistan designs to be foiled: Buzdar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE : Chief Minister Sardar Usman Buzdar has said anti-Pakistan designs and any efforts for creating hurdles in the way of the national development will be foiled.
+LAHORE: Chief Minister Sardar Usman Buzdar has said the nefarious designs for creating hurdles in the way of the national development will be foiled.

 Those who are trying to create chaos in the country have been exposed and only the politics of service will prevail in Pakistan, he added.